Cray-HPE/docs-csm/operations/kubernetes/CronJobs.md

 In some cases CronJobs can fail to get scheduled (such as the cray-dns-unbound-manager job) if a previously run job didn't finish properly.
 In order to alleviate this condition, CSM deploys a traditional cronjob on one of the master NCNs to perform cleanup such that jobs continue to get rescheduled.

-In the event jobs aren't running, ensure the cronjob is specified properly using the following steps.
+In the event jobs aren't running, ensure the CronJob is specified properly using the following steps.

 1. Determine the master NCN hosting the cronjob-kicker (typically ncn-m001 or ncn-m002):